EunCheolChoi0123/web25-short-data-aug/README.md

-# Limited efficiency of LLM-generated data augmentation in COVID-19 misinformation stance detection
+# Limited efficiency of LLM-generated data augmentation in COVID-19 misinformation stance detection (working repository)

 The repository contains scripts and data used in the paper [Limited efficiency of LLM-generated data augmentation in COVID-19 misinformation stance detection](https://doi.org/XXX).